 BigQuery Day

-A free, one-day BigQuery event for teams running BigQuery at scale
+A virtual event for teams running BigQuery at scale

 Presented by Eon and Google Cloud

-BigQuery Day is a free, one-day virtual event for the people running BigQuery inproduction: keeping spend undercontrol, performance predictable,access scalable, and the business confident in the numbers.
-You'll hear from Google and practitioners operating BigQuery at scale, sharing the playbooks that matter once BigQuery becomes business-critical, including FinOps strategies to "stop the bleed," governance without ticket queues, BigQuery AI in practice, and the rollback playbook for data resilience.
+BigQuery Day was a one-day virtual event for the people running BigQuery in production: keeping spend under control, performance predictable, access scalable, and the business confident in the numbers.
+We heard from Google and practitioners operating BigQuery at scale, sharing the playbooks that matter once BigQuery becomes business-critical, including FinOps strategies to "stop the bleed," governance without ticket queues, BigQuery AI in practice, and the rollback playbook for data resilience.

 What you’ll learn